hadialqattan/pycln/docs/README.md

   - Avoid using `args` in the hook.
 Instead, store necessary configuration in [pyproject.toml](?id=-config-path-option) so that CLI usage of Pycln behave consistently for your project.

+  - Stable branch points to the latest released version.

 - On your `pyproject.toml` add this section (optional):